 “I’m weird,” I laugh off shyly.
 The waiter laughs.
 A little too much.

 As an introvert, I thrive being alone – in thought and in action.
-But I’m also incredibly social and find most of my life’s fulfillment serving and being around others.
+But I’m also incredibly social and find most of my life’s fulfillment being around others.
 As naturally social animals, it’s normal, I suppose.

 But by day 5, asking for a table for one started getting old.